ultimatile/Cytnx/docs/source/example/DMRG.rst

                 -------------

-Preparing the MPS and enviroments
+Preparing the MPS and environments
 ***********************************

 Next, we are going to prepare our variational ansatz (MPS).
 Here, **chi** is the *virtual bond* dimension, and **Nsites** is the number of sites.